ome/omero-documentation/contributing/ci-docs.rst

 		develop branch of the OMERO documentation

 		#.
 Checks out the develop branch of ome-documentation.git_
 		#.
-Downloads the OMERO.server and OMERO.clients from
+Downloads the latest OMERO.server and OMERO.clients
-		   :term:`OMERO-DEV-latest`
 		#.
 Runs the :file:`omero/autogen_docs` autogeneration script
 		#.
 Pushes the auto-generated changes to
 		   :omedoc_scc_branch:`develop/latest/autogen`